-2.1 Identification of Target of Evaluation

-The Target of Evaluation (TOE) for this evaluation is the IDeal Pass v2.3-i JC with Privacy Protection (SAC/EAC/Polymorphic eMRTD Configuration) from IDEMIA located in Osny, France.

-The TOE is comprised of the following main components:

-Delivery item Identifier Version Software applet: IDeal Pass v2.3-i JC with Privacy Protection applet 7127-9301-0320-02.03.00.0009 (applet version 2.3.0.9, with applet build #9 in Flash memory of IDEMIA/Infineon platform) IDeal Pass v2.3-i JC with Privacy Protection (SAC/EAC/Pol ymorphic eMRTD Configuration) IDeal Citiz v2.17-i on Infineon M7892 B11 - Java Card Open Platform, also known as IDeal Citiz v2.1.3 Open Platform Certified by the French certification body (ANSSI-CC-2018/27) on 02-07-2018) Infineon M7892 B11 with optional RSA2048/4096 v1.02.013 or v2.07.003, EC v1.02.013 or v2.07.003, SHA-2 v1.01, SCL v2.02.012, Base v1.02.013 or v2.07.003, and Toolbox v1.02.013 or v2.07.003 libraries and with specific IC dedicated software (firmware), certified by the German certification body (BSI- DSZ-CC-0782-V4-2018) on 09-01-2018 Platform Identification for IDEMIA OS on Infineon chip is: 81 00 xx xx 49 21 80 30 21 71 with xx xx is: '78 01' for SLE78CLFX4000P '78 05' for SLE78CLFX4000PM '78 13' for SLE78CLFX4000P '78 77' for SLE78CLFX4007PM '78 78' for SLE78CLFX4007P '79 85' for SLE78CLFX408AP '79 86' for SLE78CLFX408APM Key set Electronic document n.a.
+2 Certification Results 2.1 Identification of Target of Evaluation The Target of Evaluation (TOE) for this evaluation is the IDeal Pass v2.3-i JC with Privacy Protection (BAC Configuration) from IDEMIA located in Osny, France.
+The TOE is comprised of the following main components: Delivery item Identifier Version Software applet: IDeal Pass v2.3-i JC with Privacy Protection applet 7127-9301-0320-02.03.00.0009 (applet version 2.3.0.9 with build #9 in Flash memory of IDEMIA/Infineon platform) IDeal Pass v2.3-i JC with Privacy Protection (BAC Configuration) IDeal Citiz v2.17-i on Infineon M7892 B11 - Java Card Open Platform, also known as IDeal Citiz v2.1.3 Open Platform Certified by the French certification body (ANSSI-CC-2018/27) on 02-07-2018) Infineon M7892 B11 with optional RSA2048/4096 v1.02.013 or v2.07.003, EC v1.02.013 or v2.07.003, SHA-2 v1.01, SCL v2.02.012, Base v1.02.013 or v2.07.003, and Toolbox v1.02.013 or v2.07.003 libraries and with specific IC dedicated software (firmware), certified by the German certification body (BSI-DSZ-CC-0782-V4-2018) on 09-01-2018 Platform Identification for IDEMIA OS on Infineon chip is: 81 00 xx xx 49 21 80 30 21 71 with xx xx is: '78 01' for SLE78CLFX4000P '78 05' for SLE78CLFX4000P '78 13' for SLE78CFX4000P '78 77' for SLE78CLFX4007PM '78 78' for SLE78CLFX4007P '79 85' for SLE78CLFX408AP '79 86' for SLE78CLFX408APM Key set Electronic document n.a.

-To ensure secure usage a set of guidance documents is provided together with the IDeal Pass v2.3-i JC with Privacy Protection (SAC/EAC/Polymorphic eMRTD Configuration).
+To ensure secure usage a set of guidance documents is provided together with the IDeal Pass v2.3-i JC with Privacy Protection (BAC Configuration).
 Details can be found in section 2.5 of this report.
 (Note that the guidance is only delivered via the Haarlem site.)
 For a detailed and precise description of the TOE lifecycle refer to the [ST], section 1.4.3.

-2.2 Security Policy

-The Target of Evaluation (TOE) is a contactless or contact based integrated circuit chip of machine readable travel documents (MRTD) and provides the Extended Access Control according to 'ICAO Doc 9303' as well as optional Active Authentication according to 'ICAO Doc 9303' if enabled during the personalization.
+2.2 Security Policy The Target of Evaluation (TOE) is a contactless or contact based integrated circuit chip of machine readable travel documents (MRTD) and provides the Basic Access Control according to 'ICAO Doc 9303' as well as optional Active Authentication according to 'ICAO Doc 9303' if enabled during the personalization.
+2.3 Assumptions and Clarification of Scope 2.3.1 Assumptions The assumptions defined in the Security Target are not covered by the TOE itself.

-The communication between terminal and chip shall be protected by Password Authenticated Connection Establishment (PACE), according to Electronic Passport Standards using the Standard Inspection Procedure with PACE (PACE PP), BSI-CC-PP-0068-V2 [PACEPP].
-Polymorphic eMRTD extensions are present on the TOE that enable secure authentication with enhanced privacy protection features.
-It provides the holder the possibility to authenticate towards a service provider in a non-traceable and non-linkable manner thanks to usage of Polymorphic Pseudonyms and other Polymorphic ID attributes.

-2.3 Assumptions and Clarification of Scope

-2.3.1 Assumptions

-The assumptions defined in the Security Target are not covered by the TOE itself.
 These aspects lead to specific Security Objectives to be fulfilled by the TOE-Environment.
 Detailed information on these security objectives that must be fulfilled by the TOE environment can be found in section 4.2 of the [ST].

-2.3.2 Clarification of scope

-The evaluation did not reveal any threats to the TOE that are not countered by the evaluated security functions of the product.
+2.3.2 Clarification of scope The evaluation did not reveal any threats to the TOE that are not countered by the evaluated security functions of the product.
+Note that in BAC configuration, the TOE does not support polymorphic authentication.

 Note that the ICAO MRTD infrastructure critically depends on the objectives for the environment to be met.
 These are not weaknesses of this particular TOE, but aspects of the ICAO MRTD infrastructure as a whole.
 The environment in which the TOE is personalized must perform proper and safe personalization according to the guidance and referred ICAO guidelines.
 The environment in which the TOE is used must ensure that the inspection system protects the confidentiality and integrity of the data send and read from the TOE.

-2.4 Architectural Information

-The TOE consists of:
+2.4 Architectural Information The TOE consists of: